 Hemolysin has been extensively studied by our friends and colleagues Hagan Bayley and Orit Braha.
 In fact, we have just now (Sept 2004) been sent a sample and John Tang is starting experiments with it (in another project).
 I spent 12 days with Hagan and Orit in Oxford this year and see them often.
-We can get the and Key to symbols: g is the conductance in CaCl2; PCa/PNa is the Ca++ over Na+ permeability obtained from reversal potential measurements; 0.5INa is the Ca++ concentration needed to reduce the Na+ current by 50%.
+We can get the advice and help we may need.
+Hemolysin itself of course has a large pore, but Hagan has worked out methods to fill the pore with molecular adapters that provide chemical selectivity and much smaller free volume.[2; 11-13; 29; 77-80; 97; 98; 120; 121; 132-135; 169; 180; 186] There are many advantages to working with hemolysin, because it is the chief object of stochastic sensing, using gating as a biosensor, thanks to Hagan and Orit's wonderful contributions.